-When writing your resume, sometimes it’s the little details that matter the most — like whether to write in past or present tense.
-Both seem like valid choices; past tense makes sense when talking about things you’ve done in the past, while present tense makes things sound fresh and immediate.
+When writing your resume, sometimes it's the little details that matter the most — like whether to write in past or present tense.
+Both are valid choices; past tense makes sense when discussing your accomplishments, while present tense sounds fresh and immediate.
 So, which one to choose?

 - Manage a team of 10 people...